allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Stay respectful and open-minded when discussing decisions and ideas.
     * Make decisions without consolation of the rest of the group.
     * Go behind the backs of other group members to make decisions.
+    * Share constructive criticism of others opinions before making a final decision as a group.

 * Unacceptable Conduct (U):
   * Members shall not